26dx/zBorgBackup/README.md

 # Borg Backup Helper
 Bash script to create ZFS aware backups

 If the backup object is located in a zfs filesystem the script will create a zfs snapshot, mount it, and backup the snapshot.
-This will guarantee consistency of the backed up files
+This will guarantee consistency of the backed up files.

 Usage
 ```
 zborgbackup.sh {path_to_backup} {path_to_borg_repo} {backup_name} {rclone_remote_path}